Treat Williams: 1972–1979: Stage work and film breakthrough

-Williams launched his professional acting career in musical theatre; first as an understudy to several of the male leads in the 1972 Broadway production of Grease, and then in a touring production of that musical.
-From March 1974 to January 1975, he starred as Utah in the Sherman Brothers' musical Over Here!.
-He then returned to Grease on Broadway in the lead role of Danny Zuko for three years, later saying of the experience, "I had grown up learning all of the songs from West Side Story, so I was aware of what a big deal 'Broadway' was.
+Williams launched his professional acting career in musical theatre; He starred as Utah in the Sherman Brothers' musical Over Here!.
+He then starred in Grease on Broadway in the lead role of Danny Zuko for three years, later saying of the experience, "I had grown up learning all of the songs from West Side Story, so I was aware of what a big deal 'Broadway' was.
 When I got my first little dressing room at the Royale Theatre, [I] thought, 'I've arrived.
 I'm here.
 This is fantastic!'".

 In 1975, Williams made his feature film debut with a supporting role in the thriller Deadly Hero.
 He received positive notices the following year for his portrayal of Michael Brick—a squeaky-voiced private detective—in The Ritz, a farcical comedy based on the play of the same name, and next appeared in a small part in the British war film The Eagle Has Landed (1976).
 Williams came to worldwide attention in 1979 when he starred as George Berger—a leading member of a gang of flower children—in the Miloš Forman film Hair, based on the 1967 musical.
 Writing for the Sioux City Journal, critic Bob Thomas called it "a rare flight of creative imagination that widens the dimensions of the movie musical" and believed that Williams' performance "could not be better".
 In her mixed review for The New York Times, Janet Maslin wrote, "As his name might indicate, Treat Williams is one of the better things Hair has to offer … [he is] is the only one of the players who really suggests the spirit of euphoria upon which the original [stage production] meant to capitalize".
 Williams' performance earned him a nomination for the Golden Globe Award for New Star of the Year.
 His second film appearance of 1979 was the poorly reviewed Steven Spielberg war comedy 1941, in which he played Corporal Chuck Sitarski.